alba1735/tRNAgraph/README.md

 #### Coverage Plots

-- `--coveragegrp` is the observation for grouping the coverage plots.
+- `--covgrp` is the observation for grouping the coverage plots.
 If no observation is provided, the coverage plots will be grouped by sample group.
+- `--covobs` is the observation used as the basis for each individual coverage plot.
+If no observation is provided, the coverage plots will be created per `trna`.
-- `--coveragecombine` is whether to combine the coverage plots into a single plot of the mean for each observation within the group.
+- `--covcombine` is whether to combine the coverage plots into a single plot of the mean for each observation within the group.
 Enabling this will disable the `--coveragegrp` flag, and the combined output will be given instead to the `combined` folder.
-- `--coveragetype` is the type of tRNA coverage to plot, by default, it will plot unique coverage.
+- `--covtype` is the type of tRNA coverage to plot, by default, it will plot unique coverage.
 All possible coverage types match the [tRAX coverage types](http://trna.ucsc.edu/tRAX/outputs/#abundance-of-trna-tdrs-and-other-genes).
-- `--coveragegap` is whether to include tRNA gaps in the coverage plots.
+- `--covgap` is whether to include tRNA gaps in the coverage plots.
 By default, tRNA gaps will be skipped in the coverage plots.
-- `--combineonly` is whether only to plot the combined coverage plots.
-By default, the coverage plots will be plotted for each tRNA as well as the combined coverage plots.
+- `--combinedpdfonly` is whether to only generate the combined PDFs for the coverage plots.
+By default, the coverage plots for every `--covobs` will be generated.

 #### Heatmap Plots